emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 Ember.js is the core framework for building ambitious web applications.

 ### Changes in Ember.js 3.6
 Ember.js 3.6 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
-There is 2 new feature, 6 deprecations, and 13 bugfixes in this version.
+There are 2 new features, 6 deprecations, and 13 bugfixes in this version.

 #### New Features (2)